-Depreciation is computed using the straight-line method over estimated useful lives that range as follows: buildings - 25 to 50 years; machinery and equipment - 3 to 6 years; furniture and fixtures - 3 to 8 years;

-software - 1 to 5 years; leasehold and buildings improvement - the shorter of the estimated useful life or lease term, which is generally 2 to 6 years.
-Depreciation expense recognized for the years ended December 31, 2015, 2016 and 2017 was approximately US\$7,936 thousand, US\$9,482 thousand and US\$10,599 thousand, respectively.
+Depreciation is computed using the straight-line method over estimated useful lives that range as follows: buildings - 25 to 50 years; machinery and equipment - 3 to 6 years; furniture and fixtures - 3 to 8 years; software - 1 to 5 years; leasehold and buildings improvement - the shorter of the estimated useful life or lease term, which is generally 2 to 6 years.
+Land is not depreciated.
+Depreciation expense recognized for the years ended December 31, 2016, 2017 and 2018 was approximately US\$9,482 thousand, US\$10,599 thousand and US\$11,832 thousand, respectively.